google/codeworld/web/help/GuideUnit1.md

 ### Exploring available functions

 The way that you use a function in your code will depend on its domain and range.
-There's a type of short notation that's useful for stating what the domain and range of a function are.
-There's a short notation that's useful for saying what the domain and range of a function are, and it looks like this:
+There's a type of short notation that's useful for stating the domain and range of a function.
+It looks like this:

 ~~~~~
 drawingOf :: Picture -> Program